-To monitor and ensure that these high standards of access are maintained, the school will liaise closely with the PFI provider (Interserve) and ICT services provider (RM) through regular scheduled meetings.
-Outcomes of these meetings will continue to be reported to and monitored by, the Governors' Buildings Sub-committee.
+To monitor and ensure that these high standards of access are maintained, the school will liaise closely with the PFI provider (Mitie) and ICT services provider through regular scheduled meetings.
+Outcomes of these meetings will continue to be reported to and monitored by Governors in their respective meetings.